Eating Healthy on a Budget

 “I can't afford to eat healthy.”
 That's what a friend of mine said when I asked him about his food choices.
 He was filling his shopping cart with frozen pizzas, high sugar breakfast cereals and regular soda.
 “Whenever I buy healthy food it costs me a lot more, so now I just buy what I can afford.”

-Could that really be true?
+Could that be true?
 Does healthy food really cost more?
 That belief is leading people to buy food higher in fat, salt and sugars, in the mistaken belief they're saving money.
 Here's what researchers found.

 In 2013 Mayuree Rao and her team from the Harvard School of Public Health analyzed 27 studies from 10 high-income countries.
 They compared a typical unhealthy diet loaded with highly processed foods to one filled with fruits, vegetables, nuts and fish.
 They found the healthier choices cost about $1.50 more per day than the unhealthy items.